-FOURTH SUNDAYS: Faithful Living — Telling Our Stories Stories can open our eyes into the workings of God in the world and in our day-to-day lives.
+(TBA in 2019) Faithful Living — Telling Our Stories Stories can open our eyes into the workings of God in the world and in our day-to-day lives.
 We just need to think about the story in terms of finding the “god moment” — when the unexpected happens, or we find ourselves helping another, or we see small actions of love between strangers.
 Learn how to look for holy moments as we hear stories of witnessing the unexpected from fellow congregants.
-Next meeting November 25 with Jim & Mary Danforth.
-No meeting in December.
-January 27 will have a Kenya mission focus.
+Next meeting TBA.

 DISABILITY AWARENESS TALKS

 Are you curious about the challenges faced by those with disabilities?
 Do you have a disability and want to share your experiences?
 Becoming more aware is the first step in being more welcoming.

 January 27, 2019: Janet Fogler speaking about depression

 Pop-up Nadia Bolz-Weber Book Group — In January and February, we will look at two of Nadia Bolz-Weber’s books.
 On January 27, we will gather to discuss “Pastrix: The Cranky, Beautiful Faith of a Sinner & Saint” (2013).
 On February 24, we will discuss “Accidental Saints: Finding God in All the Wrong People” (2015).